AVISPL/dal-infrastructure-management-polycom-lens/README.md

 This document covers Poly Lens Aggregator Capabilities and Configuration.

 Symphony integrates with Poly Lens to provide centralized monitoring and management of Poly collaboration devices.
-Main features are: real-time device health monitoring, bandwidth and network quality monitoring, inventory visibility, linked peripheral tracking, system status monitoring, and device control capabilities.

 Poly Lens provides a centralized dashboard for monitoring Poly devices such as conference phones, video conferencing systems, and peripherals.

-## Main use cases
+## Main use cases for Poly Lens Integration
 - **Monitor** Poly device health, connectivity, operational status and bandwidth/network quality metrics
 - **Track** individual device details - serial number, MAC address, software version, peripherals, room and site information
 - **Inventory** all Poly devices registered to the Poly Lens tenant
 - **Control** supported devices through available actions such as Reboot Device
 - **Filter** monitored devices by model, room, or site

-## Prerequisites and where to start
+## Prerequisites for the Poly Lens Connection Setup
 Poly Lens Aggregator communicates with the Poly Lens Cloud API using HTTPS connectivity.

+Note: The prerequisites below describe the requirements for a successful Poly Lens integration setup.
+They are not to be infered as troubleshooting checks and should not be used when diagnosing specific errors unless a troubleshooting entry (provided in the Troubleshooting section) explicitly references them.

 Before integrating Poly Lens with Symphony, the following prerequisites must be completed:
 - Active Poly Lens tenant/account
 - Poly devices registered and visible within Poly Lens
 - Client ID and Client Secret credentials generated from Poly Lens

-The Symphony instance or Cloud Connector must be able to reach:
-- Management address: 'api.silica-prod01.io.lens.poly.com' (DNS endpoint may vary)
-- HTTPS / TCP Port: 443

 Firewall or proxy rules must allow outbound HTTPS connectivity for communication between the Symphony Cloud Connector to the Poly Lens cloud endpoint.

-## Poly Lens Device Configuration and Provisioning
+## Poly Lens Connection Setup and Provisioning

-The Poly Lens Aggregator device must be configured in Symphony with the following values:
+The Poly Lens Aggregator connection must be setup in Symphony with the following values:

 | Field | Value |
 |---|---|